speedapi/info/amogus-tutorial/README.md

             id: Int(8);
         }

+        ratelimit 1 every 1m;
         states { normal }
     }
 }
 ```
-You can have up to `128` static methods per entity.
+Value `127` is reserved for the "get entity by ID" operation, thus you can have up to `127` static methods per entity.

 ### Liking articles
 We're going to add a like counter and a method to like an article.
 Because this `like` method is attached to a particular article, we're going to make it a **dynamic method**